Personalized and Comprehensive

 Our approach to testing is multidisciplinary, and consultations with staff psychiatrists regarding diagnosis and recommendations are often regular components of the assessment process.
 Additionally, many of our evaluators hold dual licensure and training in both School and Clinical Psychology and have experience working in a variety of school, medical, and clinical settings.
 All evaluations are completed by licensed psychologists who have completed supervised training in neuropsychological testing.

 Many private schools require that an individually administered test of intellectual ability be submitted as part of consideration for admission.
-The most commonly required tests are The Wechsler Intelligence Scale for Children, Fourth or Fifth Edition, (WISC-IV or WISC-V) and The Wechsler Preschool and Primary Scale of Intelligence, Fourth Edition (WPPSI-IV).
+The most commonly required tests are The Wechsler Intelligence Scale for Children, Fifth Edition, (WISC-V) and The Wechsler Preschool and Primary Scale of Intelligence, Fourth Edition (WPPSI-IV).

 Adult Attention Deficit/Hyperactivity Disorder (ADHD) Testing